10 Tips When Visiting Taroko Gorge National Park

 8. Spotting Wildlife

-There are over 300 kinds of butterflies in Taroko Gorge, 150 kinds of birds, 46 large mammals including the Formosan Black Bear, the Formosan Macaque (Grey Rock Monkey) and the Sambar Deer, and countless lizards, snakes, insects and other wildlife in the park.
+There are over 300 kinds of butterflies in Taroko Gorge National Park, 150 kinds of birds, 46 large mammals including the Formosan Black Bear, the Formosan Macaque (Grey Rock Monkey) and the Sambar Deer, and countless lizards, snakes, insects and other wildlife in the park.
 As suggested before, the best time to see wildlife is early in the morning before throngs of tourists enter the park and scare them into the hills.
 While you probably won’t spot any bears or deer, the Formosan Macaque tends to hang around throughout the park.
 Good places for spotting them include the trees behind the 7-11 in Tianxiang, the small path behind the visitor center, and in the trees around the Qingshui Cliffs.

 9. Bring a Wide Angle Lens for Your Camera